 Make Gifts To Take Advantage of the Increased Applicable Exclusion Amount

 A countervailing consideration of lifetime gifting is that the gifted assets will not get a step-up in basis upon your death (as will assets you hold at your death) and will thus generate capital gains tax if they are subsequently sold for an amount higher than their basis.
 Accordingly, the decision of whether and how to embark on a lifetime gifting strategy depends on a number of factors, including the bases of your various assets, their projected income and appreciation, the total amount of your assets, and your remaining applicable exclusion amount.
 For individuals with assets far exceeding their applicable exclusion amounts, lifetime gifting of high-basis assets generally will be recommended.
-However, individuals with total assets close to or below their applicable exclusion amounts should consider holding their assets until death in order to achieve a step-up in basis upon death while minimizing estate taxes.
+However, individuals with total assets close to or below their applicable exclusion amounts should exercise caution before making gifts of low basis assets.
+Instead, those individuals should consider holding their assets until death in order to achieve a step-up in basis upon death while minimizing estate taxes.
 Of course, maintaining a comfortable standard of living is a factor that also must be considered.
 We are available to discuss this analysis with you in more detail.

 Grantor Retained Annuity Trusts (GRATs)

 GRATs remain one of our most valuable planning tools, particularly in this time of continuing historically low interest rates.
-Because the President's budget proposal proposes adverse changes in how GRATs may be structured and due to rising interest rates, GRATs should be created as soon as possible.
+Because presidential budget proposals frequently call for adverse changes in how GRATs may be structured and due to rising interest rates, GRATs should be created as soon as possible.
 An important point to note is that under current law, GRATs may be structured without making a taxable gift, so even if you have used all of your applicable exclusion amount, GRATs may be used without incurring any gift tax.
-In addition, while interest rates are projected to begin rising sometime next year, they are still relatively low, which further increases the effectiveness of GRATs.
+In addition, while interest rates are projected to begin rising, they are still relatively low, which further increases the effectiveness of GRATs.

-Because the President's budget proposal eliminating the benefit of IDGTs may be enacted, we recommend implementing these trusts as part of immediate planning.
+Because presidential budget proposals frequently call for elimination of the benefit of IDGTs, we recommend implementing these trusts as part of immediate planning.

 You would sell assets likely to appreciate in value to the IDGT in exchange for a commercially reasonable down payment and a promissory note from the trust for the balance.
 From an income tax perspective, no taxable gain would be recognized on the sale of the property to the IDGT because it is a grantor trust, which makes this essentially a sale to yourself.
 For the same reason, the interest payments on the note would not be taxable to you or deductible by the trust.

-The United States Treasury Department is expected to issue proposed regulations under Internal Revenue Code §2704 in the near future, which may limit valuation discounts that apply to some or possibly all family owned businesses such as family limited partnerships and limited liability companies.
+On August 2, 2016, the United States Treasury Department issued long-awaited proposed regulations under Internal Revenue Code (hereafter, the "Code") §2704, which would have the effect of limiting valuation discounts that apply to some or possibly all family-owned businesses, such as family limited partnerships and limited liability companies.
 Under current law, the value of non-managing, non-controlling interests in these entities, regardless of whether or not they own operating assets, may be subject to discounts based on the lack of marketability and lack of control associated with these minority interests.
-As of the date of this advisory, the proposed regulations have not been issued, and their scope and effective date remain unknown.
-Because of these uncertainties and the potential impact that these regulations may have on estate planning techniques that involve valuation discounts, we recommend implementing strategies that involve valuation discounts as soon as possible.
+The proposed regulations seek to curtail the use of minority discounts when valuing these interests.
+The proposed regulations are discussed in full detail below (see "Valuation of Transfers of Closely Held Business Interests").
+While the effective date of these regulations is still unknown as of the date of this advisory, there is still time to take advantage of existing estate planning techniques with closely held businesses.

 Consider a Swap or Buy-Back of Appreciated Low Basis Assets From Grantor Trusts